 About the Author

-Tiffany Field is Director of the Touch Research Institutes at the University of Miami School of Medicine.
+Tiffany Field is Director of the Touch Research Institute and a Professor in the Departments of Pediatrics, Psychology, and Psychiatry at the University of Miami School of Medicine.

 "An interesting, well-written book with an extensive bibliography.", Margaret Cardwell, Library Journal